vyshnavvizz/Owasp-Top-10/Using-Components-with-Known-Vulnerabilities/Readme.md

 ### Fix

-Don't use default paswords and Upgrade tomcat with new version
+Don't use default passwords and Upgrade tomcat with new version